A Fascinating History of Discovery

 Purchased by Mr Randle for £4,700.

-Purchased by Preston family who added the central portion of the house.
-Their family crest can be seen in the house and the gate to the Rose garden.
+Purchased by Preston family who added the central portion of the

 House passed to a Major MacAdam via his wife, Miss Preston.